 To point the user’s Outlook account to a new domain name.

-When the migration is complete, and you do not need the batch anymore, then use the Remove-MigrationBatch batch cmdlet.
+To convert the source mailboxes to a mail-enabled user account. - Remove-MigrationBatch cmdlet: When the migration is complete, and you do not need the batch anymore, then use the Remove-MigrationBatch batch cmdlet.

 Performing batch migration using the Cutover method requires multiple steps to fulfill and many times the batches are migrated incorrectly.
 Sometimes, when the batch migration is completed, its status shows ‘Synced with errors’.
 Here, you need to run the batch again and check if the mailboxes are migrated for the second time.
 These errors can further corrupt or delete the data and ruin the whole process.
 If you want to avoid threats like corruption or deletion, then use the Kernel Migrator for Exchange.
 It is a migrator tool which puts the safety of Office 365 mailboxes first and conducts a highly safe migration.

-Kernel Migrator for Exchange accesses the Office 365 (on-premises, hosted, cloud) mailboxes from the source server and directly migrates them to destination Office 365 mailboxes. primarily, it is not just useful for Exchange migration but it is also useful for the Office 365 migration to-and-fro any version.
+Kernel Migrator for Exchange accesses the Office 365 (on-premises, hosted, cloud) mailboxes from the source server and directly migrates them to destination Office 365 mailboxes. primarily, it is not just useful for Exchange migration but it is also useful for the Office 365 migration to-and-from any version.
 It maps the source and target mailboxes and provides numerous filtering options to optimize the migration procedure.
 Here is its complete procedure –

 Step – 1.
-Run the Exchange migration tool and click the option ‘Add Project’.
+Run the Exchange Migration tool and click the option ‘Add Project’.

 Step – 2.
 Provide a name to the project and click OK.